UK's embattled Johnson seeks reset with major economic plan

 Britain has long had deep regional divides, with money and wealth concentrated in London and the south of England, while heavy industry dominated the north.
 The closure of mines and factories as the U.K. moved from industrial powerhouse to service-based economy in recent decades hit those areas hard.
 The divide grew wider when Conservative-led governments slashed public spending to curb a ballooning deficit after the 2008 global financial crisis.
 Poorer areas that were most dependent on state funds suffered the biggest hit.

-Former industrial cities in England such as Liverpool, Manchester and Leeds, along with Glasgow, Scotland, have done much to reinvent themselves as economic, cultural and creative hotbeds, but smaller towns and cities are still scarred by poverty, poor education and high unemployment.
+Former industrial cities in England such as Liverpool, Manchester and Leeds, along with Glasgow in Scotland, have done much to reinvent themselves as economic, cultural and creative hotbeds, but many smaller towns and cities are still scarred by poverty, poor education and high unemployment.

-Tracy Brabin, mayor of the West Yorkshire region of northern England, welcomed the government’s plans but said “the devil is going to be in the detail.”

-“Lots of ambition, lots of hope, but unless you actually have the money and the resources, you are going to be struggling,” she told the BBC.
+Johnson helped lead the Brexit referendum campaign and went on to win over voters in “red wall” areas — former industrialized towns that had long been Labour strongholds.

-Johnson hopes announcing the long-awaited plans will provide some respite from scandal over lockdown-breaching parties held in his office during the pandemic.
+Johnson hopes the long-awaited “levelling-up” plans will help him maintain “red wall” support, and provide some respite from the scandal over lockdown-breaching parties held in his office during the pandemic.
 Police are investigating a dozen gatherings that may have breached coronavirus restrictions, and a senior civil servant's report this week slammed “failures of leadership and judgment” in the prime minister’s office.

 Johnson has apologized and promised to overhaul his office and regain public trust.
-But his opponents -- including some in his own Conservative Party -- are calling for him to resign for allowing staff to party while millions endured isolation to help curb the spread of COVID-19.
+But his opponents — including some Conservatives — are calling for him to resign for allowing staff to party while millions in Britain endured isolation to help curb the spread of COVID-19.

 The party has a history of ousting leaders once they become liabilities, and Johnson could yet face a no-confidence vote from his own side.
 Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 people — write letters calling for one.

 About a dozen Tory lawmakers have called publicly for Johnson to go, though more have likely submitted letters.
-Tobias Ellwood, a high-profile Conservative legislator, said Wednesday he would be sending a no-confidence letter to the party committee in charge of leadership challenges.
+Tobias Ellwood, who heads Parliament's powerful defense committee, said Wednesday he would be sending a no-confidence letter.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.